Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 OpenContent properties related to AEV are located in the `universal-defaults.properties` file.
 Any of these properties can be overridden if desired in the `opencontent-override-placeholders.properties` file.

+For more information on default properties for OpenContent, see [OpenContent-default properties](#opencontent---default-properties).

 ### keepAnnotationOnApproval

 If set to `true`, when updating a document to a new version, all annotations are preserved across these versions.
 If set to `false` or overridden, when updating a document to a new version, all annotations are lost.